Publicado en

 Date Event

-18 July 2024 EU Regulation 2024/1781 on Ecodesign (ESPR) comes into force
+18 July 2024 Regulation (EU) 2024/1781 on Ecodesign (ESPR) enters into force

 First sectors impacted by the DPP

 The DPP will first affect the sectors with the largest environmental footprint.
-These industries will need to adapt significantly to meet the new requirements of traceability and sustainability.

 Below, we show you an informative table with the sectors and the estimated dates of application of the DPP for each one.